progress/iceberg/PAS/Management/OEManager/ABL/README.md

      [echo]
      [echo]  Session Management:
      [echo]
+     [echo]  Note: All trim actions listed below will write application stack information to a file.
+     [echo]
      [echo]  proant trimidle   - Trim only the IDLE ABL Sessions (via the Agent Manager) for each MSAgent for an ABL App [echo]                      Allows for manually scaling down an MSAgent which may have many unused ABL Sessions [echo]                      [OPTIONAL] -Dterminateopt=0 (Termination Option: 0=graceful, 1=forced, 2=finish/stop)